 Lawrence of Arabia roamed around here and it’s possible to camp out beneath the stars or ride camels the traditional way.
 But the best view, for sure, takes place from the wicker basket of a hot air balloon.

 Top Tip: hot air balloon trips work best at dawn because of the air temperature.
-Plan to stay overnight nearby.
+Plan to stay overnight nearby, perhaps in a Bedouin camp.

 Knafeh, like the stone and sand of the city of Amman itself, has a deliciously rich history (and taste).
 Delirious with calories, this butter-soaked streetside snack presses cheese between syrup-soaked angel hair and then sprinkles it with rosewater and pistachios.